downingbots/GPT4o_with_WidowX-Arm/README.md

 on what is in you fridge, but if you show it an image of a room and ask it where the chair is, it may not answer the question correctly.
 The model struggles with tasks requiring precise spatial localization, such as identifying chess positions.

+My lone experiment appears to verify this limitation with spatial localization.

-This repository containss a bare-bones python-only proof of concept implementation to control an old Trossen WidowX arm in Stanford's BridgeData hardware configuration.
+This repository contains a bare-bones python-only proof of concept implementation to control an old Trossen WidowX robotic arm in Stanford's BridgeData hardware configuration.
 The code is modified from my initial attempt to fine-tune the Aloha Octo model.